lgaeher/beets-alternatives/README.md

   will be preserved.
 This is comparable to the setting with the same name of the [convert plugin][convert plugin].

+* `albumart_file` When true, writes album artwork as separate image files alongside the tracks in each album directory.
+  This applies only to albums for which either
+  (a) the configured `query` matches the album or
+  (b) the configured `query` matches all of the album's items.
+  The artwork file is placed in the same directory as the first track of the album, using the filename configured by beet's [art_filename](https://beets.readthedocs.io/en/stable/reference/config.html#art-filename) setting.
+If`albumart_maxwidth` is set, the album art is downscaled accordingly.
+Note that artwork files are not automatically removed when albums are deleted from the collection.

 * **`removable`** If this is `true` (the default) and `directory` does not exist, the `update` command will ask you to confirm the creation of the external collection. (optional)